Well it seems we all managed to make it through the horrors of the recent courgette crisis. Good work troops. British bulldog resilience at its best.

 Except not really, eh?
 Because, lets face it, the so-called crisis wasn’t a crisis at all, was it?
 It was just how life ought to be and, indeed, was until we all started wanting courgettes out of season and getting giddy about plant-based diets.

 Aubergines in February?
-Lettuce forced in heated, irrigated Spanish greenhouses the size of a small town then flown to a supermarket near you?
+Lettuce pumped full of chemicals, forced in heated, irrigated Spanish greenhouses the size of a small town then flown to a supermarket near you?
 Madness.
-And a special type of madness when you think about the fabulous and bountiful vegetable gluts provided by UK growers.
+And a special type of madness when you think about the fabulous and bountiful organic vegetable gluts provided by UK growers.
 Kale, cauliflowers, sprouts, acres of savoy cabbages… all there in our fields, just waiting to be eaten.
 Certainly the savoy cabbage crop is at its peak in my patch at the moment.
-Sure, a cabbage isn’t as bright and colourful and juicy as its greenhouse-grown continental competition.
+Sure, a cabbage isn’t as bright and colourful and juicy as its drugged-up greenhouse-grown continental competition.
 But IT’S MARCH: THAT’S THE POINT – dark nights, frozen earth, hearty soups etc.

 So let the spiralisers across the nation gather dust.
 And pick up a savoy cabbage in order to celebrate our fabulous homegrown harvest.
 My savoys are pert, crisp and ready to eat and this is my favourite cabbage supper – mainly because it puts the cabbage centre stage.
 Which is right were it should be at this time of year.
 So move over courgette, there’s a new better green in town…